-Economic Development Can the beneficiaries be identified? • Yes - the beneficiaries of this activity are principally businesses, the community as a whole, visitors to the district and community groups.
-Period of benefits The benefits from a strong and resilient economy accrue to current and future residents of the Kāpiti Coast.
-Who/what creates need?
-Economic Development and Kāpiti Gateway Centre the entire community (development of economy); individual businesses; visitors to the district (including those visiting Kāpiti Island); and • community groups and other agencies such as Wellington NZ and Department of Conservation (DoC).
-Costs and benefits of distinct Economic Development funding • The beneficiaries of the activity are predominantly the business sector and the community as a whole.
+• Yes - the beneficiaries of this activity are principally businesses, the community as a whole, visitors to the district and community groups.
+The benefits from a strong and resilient economy accrue to current and future residents of the Kapiti Coast.
+Economic Development and Kapiti Gateway Centre the entire community (development of economy); • individual businesses; • visitors to the district (including those visiting Kapiti Island); and • community groups and other agencies such as Wellington NZ and Department of Conservation (DoC).
+Economic Development • The beneficiaries of the activity are predominantly the business sector and the community as a whole.
 As the benefits can be identified separately, it is appropriate to fund part of the activity through a targeted rate to the commercial sector, and a districtwide general rate to reflect that the wider community benefits from an improved economy. • Whilst visitors and community groups have been identified as beneficiaries, not all of the benefits accruing to these groups are distinct enough to justify charging separately.
-For example, it is not practical (or desirable) to identify and charge all people visiting Kāpiti to shop or visit the beach.
-Kāpiti Gateway Centre • The whole community benefits from increased tourism and jobs to the district, and the social and cultural benefits associated with the centre.
-Therefore, the most appropriate way to fund this activity is through: o The districtwide general rate to reflect the wider community benefits, and o Fees and charges to private beneficiaries of the Kāpiti Gateway Centre.
-Overall impact of allocation of Economic Development liability • Although the business sector is a significant beneficiary of economic development activity undertaken in the Kāpiti Coast district, Council does not think it appropriate to recover the majority of costs for this activity from the sector as this may impede, rather than encourage economic growth. • It is Council's view that general ratepayers should bear a portion of the costs.
+For example, it is not practical (or desirable) to identify and charge all people visiti Kapiti to shop or visit the beach.
+Kapiti Gateway Centre • The whole community benefits from increased tourism and jobs to the district, and the social and cultural benefits associated with the centre. • Therefore, the most appropriate way to fund this activity is through: o The districtwide general rate to reflect the wider community benefits, and o Fees and charges to private beneficiaries of the Kapiti Gateway Centre.
+Economic Development • Although the business sector is a significant beneficiary of economic development activity undertaken in the Kapiti Coast district, Council does not think it appropriate to recover the majority of costs for this activity from the sector as this may impede, rather than encourage economic growth. • It is Council's view that general ratepayers should bear a portion of the costs.
 This is appropriate as the benefit to the community as a whole are far greater.
 For example, through more employment opportunities; growth in demand to live and work in the district; and the flow on effects that could have to property valuations and business opportunities.